JuliaMath/Polynomials.jl/README.md

 #### Available Polynomials

 * `Polynomial` - Standard polynomials
-* `ImmutablePolynomial` - standard polynomial backed by a tuple for faster evaluation of values
+* `ImmutablePolynomial` - Standard polynomial backed by a tuple for faster evaluation of values
+* `SparsePolynomial` - Standard basis polynomial backed by a dictionary to hold  sparse high-degree  polynomials
 * `ChebyshevT` - Chebyshev polynomials of the first kind

 #### Construction and Evaluation